-Guides will tailor trips to your needs.
+Guided trips can be booked at extra cost.
 There are short and long walks, and the kayaking, rafting, biking and horse riding are all open to beginners as you are instructed at all points.

 Activities can be changed to suit families, too.